Engineering-Technology Education (ETE)

 Recommended Prerequisite: Introduction to Construction

 Principles of Construction Trades is the entry course for the Next Level Construction Pathway.
 It covers the NCCER Core Curriculum and is a prerequisite to most other construction courses.
 Its modules cover topics such as basic safety, communication skills, and introduction to construction drawings; all basic skills needed to continue education in the construction program.
-Activity: Finished sheds will be built and sold to members of the community.
+Activity: Finished structures will be built for the community.
 The next class in the Pathway is vocational home building class.